Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Very Affordable on Longer-term Plans

 Not only is PIA an excellent VPN for watching the NHL, but it also comes at a very competitive price.
-It costs only $2.03/mo over 39 months or $11.99 month-to-month.

-At these prices, it’s one of the cheapest VPNs you can get.
 The service also offers a 7-day free trial, and a 30-day refund guarantee if you aren’t happy with your purchase.

-Also, Surfshark is priced very similarly to PIA, although its smaller US server network and slower international speeds may not satisfy everyone.
+Also, Surfshark is priced similarly to PIA, although its smaller US server network and slower international speeds may not satisfy everyone.

-In our testing, Surfshark frequently unblocked both NHL streaming platforms.
+Surfshark frequently unblocked both NHL streaming platforms.

-Beats ESPN+ GPS-based Restrictions on Android
+Beats ESPN+ GPS Restrictions on Android

 The ESPN+ mobile app uses your device’s GPS location data to enforce geo-blocking for live broadcasts.